You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively refers to a witty or clever remark made spontaneously, often in a conversational context.
-The phrase "of the tongue" does not literally relate to the tongue itself, but to the idea of a remark that comes easily or quickly, implying the ease of speech rather than a direct meaning related to the tongue.
+The idiom "of the tongue" does not literally relate to the tongue itself, but to the idea of a remark that comes easily or quickly, implying the ease of speech rather than a direct meaning related to the tongue.

 Origin: